 - Do research on the area: Is the pond behind the house prone to flooding?
 Is it a safe area?
 How far away would you be from the nearest hospital?
 Go online and figure out the vital stuff like the area’s safety rating, as well as the fun stuff like what restaurants are nearby and where the closest gym is.
 RocketHomes.com aggregates all this information for each house you look at, so all the information you need is in one convenient location.

 - Test everything: Once you’ve determined that the house is a real contender, utilize your second walkthrough to make sure everything works.
 Flip all the light switches and flush the toilets.
 Turn on the shower.
 Turn on the tap and taste the water.

 This can be somewhat of an afterthought for some home buyers, but the rules and regulations (and fees) associated with a community’s homeowners association (HOA) can make or break your enjoyment of being a part of that community.

-Be aware that some HOAs have very restrictive rules, like limiting what colors you can paint your house or not allowing you to plant a garden, which can limit some of the freedom usually associated with being a homeowner.
+Be aware that some HOAs have very restrictive rules, like limiting what colors you can paint your house, not allowing you to plant a garden and prohibiting you from parking a boat or RV in your driveway.
+These rules can limit some of the freedom usually associated with being a homeowner.

 If you find a particular HOA’s rules to be intrusive or conflicting with your lifestyle, look elsewhere.
 You don’t just want to be satisfied with your house, you want to be satisfied (or at least mildly compatible) with your neighbors as well.